Skip to content

 groupattr =

-For more info on the fields check vault LDAP configuration
+For more information on the fields, check the Vault LDAP configuration documentation.

-It is easier to do this via the web ui
+It is easier to do this via the web UI, because you otherwise end up doing something like this:

 vault write auth/ldap/config \